Documentation

 Core theorems #

 A polysemy family groups constructions that share one syntactic frame but differ in meaning.
-The shared form is enforced by construction — all senses are generated from the same slots, making it impossible for a polysemy extension to silently diverge in syntax.
+The shared form is enforced by construction — all senses are generated from the same form, making it impossible for a polysemy extension to silently diverge in syntax.

 A polysemy family: one argument frame, multiple meanings.